jooh/neuroconda/README.md

 The idea with this repo is to provide an open specification of the computing environment that was used to run a particular analysis.
 If you report that you used a particular release of this environment in your manuscript, you are providing a fairly complete description of your analysis software.
+And if you share analysis code, there is a much better chance that someone else will be able to run it and reproduce your results.

 # Usage